s-ccs/LSLAutoBIDS/docs/tutorial.md

 ## Example Case 1

 A lab wants to conduct an EEG-EyeTracking experiment and wants to make this dataset  publicly available for the other neuroscience researchers.
-To assure data provenence and reproducibility within and accross labs, they want to have a standarized structure for storing the data and code files.
+To assure data provenence and reproducibility within and across labs, they want to have a standardized structure for storing the data and code files.

 In this example we will see how to use the LSLAutoBIDS package to:
 1. Convert the recorded EEG data in xdf format to BIDS format.